BodenmillerGroup/imcdatasets/README.md

 ## Usage

-Detailed information on how to access the datasets is available in the `imcdatasets` vignette, which is available from `Bioconductor`: [Accessing IMC datasets](https://bioconductor.org/packages/devel/data/experiment/vignettes/imcdatasets/inst/doc/imcdatasets.html).
-It can also be viewed directly in R:
+Detailed information on how to access the datasets is available in the `imcdatasets` vignette, which is available here: https://bodenmillergroup.github.io/imcdatasets/articles/imcdatasets.html.

+The vignette can also be viewed directly in R:
 ```{r}
 vignette("imcdatasets")
 ```

 ## Details

-The `imcdatasets` package provides quick and easy access to published and curated Imaging Mass Cytometry datasets.
+The `imcdatasets` package provides quick and easy access to published and curated imaging mass cytometry datasets.
 Each dataset consists of three data objects that can be retrieved individually:

 1. __Single cell data__ in the form of a `SingleCellExperiment` class object:
 This object contain cell-level expression values and metadata.
 The `rowData` of the `SingleCellExperiment` objects contain marker information while the `colData` contain cell-level metadata, including _image numbers_.
 The `assay` slots contain marker expression per cell values: the `counts` assay contains mean ion counts whereas the other assay contain counts transformation(s) (details available in the documentation of each dataset).